ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 * By default, the HNA uses a single IP address for both the Control and Synchronization channel.
 However,  the HNA MAY use distinct IP addresses for the Control Channel and the Synchronization Channel - see {{sec-synch}} and {{sec-sync-info}} for more details.

-The Distribution Channel is internal to the DOI and as such is not the primary concern of this specification.
+The Distribution Channel is internal to the DOI and as such is not normatively defined by this specification.

 # Control Channel {#sec-ctrl}